Notre Dame Office of Life and Human Dignity

-- NEW: Pro-Life Ethics in a Throwaway Culture: this 6-week online course introduces participants to the concept of a throw-away culture and provides a framework that allows connections to be made between various life issues and the consistent cultural commodification of others.
+- Pro-Life Ethics in a Throwaway Culture: this 6-week online course introduces participants to the concept of a throw-away culture and provides a framework that allows connections to be made between various life issues and the consistent cultural commodification of others.

 - Teaching Human Dignity Resource Series: a one of a kind collection of units, learning sequences, lesson plans, and resources that empowers teachers to incorporate life and human dignity issues into existing curriculum.